Nytril-ark/rumda/README.md

 ### install.sh
 > [!CAUTION]
 > please follow these steps:
-> - make sure you have installed quickshell, hyprland, etc
+> - make sure you have installed quickshell, hyprland, swww etc
 > - don't delete or change the position of the repo after using the following command:
 >
 > Use this one-liner to clone it and install: